-September 16, 2014 3:55-5:10 P.M.
+February 19 3:55-5:10 P.M.

-A Review on the Last Barrier II: Antennas on Chip, Challenges, and Benefits by
+Antennas on Chip, Challenges, and Benefits

+by

 Alireza P. Saghati Texas A&M University

 Abstract: Recently rapid development in the field of integrated circuits (ICs), as a result of better simulation tools, high level transistor scaling, advanced fabrication processes, and lower cost has been witnessed.
 This fast development is resulted in highly integrated multiband/ultra-wideband transceivers for wireless communications.